 - 9.2.3.8.
 The following policies and development criteria apply to Public and Private Institutional Buildings: - a.
 Public and Private Institutional Buildings are occupied by public uses such as libraries, community centres or schools and may take on a variety of forms dependant on their use and scale. - b.
-In order to provide convenient access for pedestrians and transit users, Public and Private Institutional Buildings shall generally be oriented to front onto a public street and provide direct and safe pedestrian access, separated from parking lots, to any main building entrance. - c.
-Surface parking is not permitted between the front or side of a Public and Private Institutional Buildings and a public street.
-Surface parking elsewhere on a lot with a Public and Private Institutional Buildings shall be setback from any property line by a minimum of three metres and shall be appropriately screened through landscaping.
+In order to provide convenient access for pedestrians and transit users, Public and Private Institutional Buildings should generally be oriented to front onto a public street and provide direct and safe pedestrian access, separated from parking lots, to any main building entrance. - c.
+Surface parking is discouraged between the front or side of a Public and Private Institutional Buildings and a public street.
+Surface parking elsewhere on a lot with a Public and Private Institutional Buildings shall generally be setback from any property line by a minimum of three metres and appropriately screened through landscaping.
+The minimum width of the landscape buffer will be established in the Zoning By-law.
 All surface parking areas must provide a high level of landscaping treatment and pedestrian pathways and it is encouraged that the grading and landscaping materials for surface parking lots be designed as part of the site's stormwater management system. - d.
-The rooftop of Public and Private Institutional Buildings shall include landscaped green space, private outdoor amenity space or environmental features such as solar panels.
+The rooftop of Public and Private Institutional Buildings should include landscaped green space, private outdoor amenity space or environmental features such as solar panels, green and cool roofs.